Serve-Plus-One Pattern

 Also known as: serve plus one, 1-2 punch

-Serve-plus-one is a tactical pattern where the server plans the first shot after the serve before the point starts, using the serve to set up a predictable, attackable ball.
+Serve-plus-one is a tactical pattern where the server plans the first shot after the serve before the point starts.
+This uses the serve to set up a predictable, attackable ball.

 Rather than treating the serve and the following shot as two separate events, serve-plus-one treats them as a single planned sequence.
-A wide serve, for example, reliably produces a return from outside the court, which the server can anticipate and plan to attack into the open court on the other side — the serve's job is not necessarily to win the point outright but to produce a predictable enough return that the next shot can be planned in advance rather than reacted to.
+A wide serve, for example, reliably produces a return from outside the court.
+This the server can anticipate and plan to attack into the open court on the other side.
+This means the serve's job is not necessarily to win the point outright but to produce a predictable enough return that the next shot can be planned in advance rather than reacted to.
 This turns serving from a purely defensive or neutral shot into the first half of an offensive combination.

 Building a reliable serve-plus-one pattern requires knowing, for each serve placement, the range of likely return directions and depths a given opponent tends to produce.
-Players who serve well but don't win many easy points afterward are often failing to recognize the pattern their own serve creates — they serve effectively but then play the following ball reactively instead of with a plan already in mind.
-Coaches frequently drill serve-plus-one specifically, practicing the serve and the first groundstroke as one continuous sequence rather than isolating them.
+Players who serve well but don't win many easy points afterward are often failing to recognize the pattern their own serve creates.
+This means they serve effectively but then play the following ball reactively instead of with a plan already in mind.
+Coaches frequently drill serve-plus-one in particular, practicing the serve and the first groundstroke as one continuous sequence rather than isolating them.

 Example